wang-q/windows/setup/wsl2.md

 ```

-Restart and set WSL 2 as default.
+Restart, then set WSL 2 as default.

 ```ps1
 wsl --set-default-version 2